tracymu/api-tutorial/instructions.md

 This code includes a loop, which will loop through each of the movies and pull out the value for the ['Title'] key.

+** show a pic of what it will look like **

 ### Now Try

- - Try displaying other movie attributes on your show page
+ - Try displaying other movie attributes on your show page ** We will need to show them how to use the debugger to inspect the results**
  - Try adding other attributes to your form - for example year the movie was made